Are you looking to go solar?

 3. Solar Loans

 There are financial companies that offer financing options for the solar industry.
-A good example of such a company is Loanpal, which focuses on residential customers.
+A good example of such a solar panel loan companies focus on residential customers.

 Unlike other financial companies that offer a wide range of credit facilities, solar financing companies have a better understanding of your needs.
 You’re more likely to have your loan application approved when you’re working with a solar financing company.